There is still no digital way to trust.

 Proof

 One record, four properties intact.
-Readable by anyone, preserved exactly as issued — built to hold up under scrutiny.
+Readable by anyone, preserved as issued in WireTrust's records — built to hold up under scrutiny.

 Show it to your bank, your insurer, your lawyer.